henroFall/drawBridgeUSB/README.md

 You can perform any of these actions on their own.
 You can place any one or all three of these files on the stick for the operations to occur.
 The script attempt to process each step in sequence.

 ## Network Update Feature
 Use the config.yaml file from this repo as a template and and copy it to the root of a USB stick.
 Edit the file with the obvious values that you want to configure the NUC with.
-Within 5 minutes of boot, simply insert the USB drive into the NUC.
+Power the NUC down and then insert the USB drive into the NUC and turn it back on.
+Or, insert a USB stick within 5 minutes of boot.
+The USB ports are no longer monitored after 5 minutes.

 With this you can configure all parameters for the network interface of the NUC.

 ## Certificate Installer
 You will run the certmaker script on the application server as usual.
 You will then retrieve the _[word-of-the-day]-files.pco_ file from the server and copy it to the root of the memory stick.